How to find a lawyer

 Once you have a list of lawyers who you think might be right for your situation, you can narrow your options down by doing a little research.

-To find the best attorney for your situation, you should talk to more than one lawyer before you retain anyone or sign any paperwork.
+- Interview them: To find the best attorney for your situation, you should talk to more than one lawyer before you retain anyone or sign any paperwork.
 Schedule appointments with two or three attorneys to ensure you’re hiring someone you trust.
 Some attorneys and law firms offer a free initial consultation while others charge a fee.
 Make sure to ask whether there is a consultation fee when scheduling your initial appointments.

 Prepare for your initial appointment with each attorney by writing down questions that you feel it is important for them to answer.
 Try to ask the same questions for each initial appointment so you can easily compare their answers.

-Do they have any conflicts of interest?
+- Do you have any conflicts of interest?

 Attorneys are legally required to disclose any conflicts of interests, but it’s best to ask about this before paying any money.
 A conflict might include having represented the other party at an earlier time, having a personal relationship with the other party or the other party’s attorney or being biased against you in some other way.